top of page

 Active Travel Awards 2026: the winners!

-Conference closing remarks: Alex Beckett, Chair for Highways & Transport, Cambridgeshire County Council
+Conference closing remarks: Cllr Alex Beckett, Chair for Highways & Transport, Cambridgeshire County Council

 17.00